GowthamMReddy/Online-Booking-Appointment/README.md

 Took initiative and led the team, gathered all the requirements and explained it to the team and contributed the major part of the project.
 Researched about Python flask framework and how it integrates with templates and db.
 Installed pre-defined libraries used for developing the application.
 Organised the folder structure as per the standards.
 Designed the UserDashboard page using HTML and CSS and added the fields 'User Name', 'Age', 'Appointment_for', 'Lawyer_Name', 'Lawyer_Address', 'lawyer_contact'.
 Using CSS3 provided styling to the webpage and made fields visible with proper visibility. linked above field to python using the python flask framework.
 Used Render-template to render the template and run on the server.
 Designed payments page and booking confirmation page using HTML and CSS.
 Corrected all CSS changes for the login and register pages.
 Created bookings table and stored user booking details using Oracle db configuration, on click of booking confirmation and made changes to redirect control from userdashboard page to payments page and then to booking confirmation page.
 Added background images to all the pages throughtout the application.
 Drafted sql query to fetch the data from the Oracle db and display on the UI.
 Tested application end to end and verified data in database.
 Also helped other group members to complete the taskS and resolve the bugs.
 Handled all the git conflicts and managed the merges.
 Resoled major issue while connecting to the Oracle db by setting the flag and maintaining the code.
 Maintained and performed the code review throughout the project.

+likhith (10614739): Created user register page and user login page using the HTML and provided styling using the CSS3 technology.
+Established the connection between oracle db and python and created the register table  and storing the user data in database. created login table and integrated with login page to store the user login data in db. made use of python flask frame work to integrate the register page and login page with DB . wrote python code for business logic to verify user registration/ login details.Written code to capture the  user data from register page and login page using request form methods.

 Rashmee (10632656) :

 Initiated with the project requirements and segregated the